unswexplains/unswexplains.github.io/d635df96a630/content.md

 # Distinguishing outliers

 Sometimes it's better to exclude the most extreme values when visualising the five number summary.
-These are called "outliers".
+These extreme values are called "outliers".

 There's a formula that's often used to quantify what counts as an outlier.

-First, we calculate the distance between Q1 and Q3 (i.e. Q3 - Q1), which is called the **interquartile range** and given the symbol IQR.
+First, we calculate the distance between Q1 and Q3, which is Q3 - Q1.
+This is called the **interquartile range**, often abbreviated to IQR.
 In this case, IQR is 160.07 - 153.23, which is 6.84.

-Next, we define an outlier to be any value that is more than 1.5 IQRs below Q1, or any value that is more than 1.5 IQRs above Q3.
-In this case, that means any value that is below 142.97, or any value that is above 170.33.
+Next, we define an outlier to be any value that is either more than 1.5 IQRs below Q1, or more than 1.5 IQRs above Q3.
+In this case, that means any value that is either below 142.97, or above 170.33.

-This gives us the following outliers:
+There are no values below 142.97, but there are six values above 170.33.
+So there are six outliers:

 ```
 173.43